w3c/cg-program/beta-2026/README.md

 We anticipate three phases for the beta:

 * **Phase 1**: through comparison tests with 4-10 select individuals of the target audiences, confirm that the new designs communicate information more clearly than the historical designs.
+(Completed Q2 2026)
 * **Phase 2**: confirm that metadata management provides value and is not overly burdensome for specification editors.
+(Anticipated after TPAC 2026)
 * **Phase 3**: Solicit general feedback on the designs, apply them to a wider set of specifications (of different types), and gain more confidence that they communicate information more clearly than the historical designs.

-We expect Phase 1 to begin in late April or in May.
-Once the first phase is underway, we expect each phase to last approximately two months.

 ## Resources